G-20 leaders end summit by condemning Russia despite divisions - ExBulletin

 Sunak, speaking to reporters at the end of the meeting, called the attacks a “cruel and unrelenting reality of Putin’s war”.

-The careful wording of the G-20’s final statement reflected the tensions at the gathering and the challenge facing the United States and its allies as they attempt to isolate the Putin government.
+The careful wording of the G-20’s final statement reflected the tensions at the gathering and the challenge facing the United States and its allies as they attempt to isolate Putin’s government.
 Several G-20 members, including the Indonesian host, fear becoming entangled in great-power disputes.

 The end product was seen by some as a strong rebuke of a war that has killed thousands, heightened global security tensions and disrupted the global economy.